jonstuebe/jonstuebe.com/data/posts/vscode-1-49-1-case-changing-in-regex-replace.md

 ---
-title: VSCode 1.49.1 case changing in regex replace
+title: VSCode 1.49.1 Case Changing In Regex Replace
 summary: >-
   I was looking through the VSCode 1.49.1 release notes and saw this cool new feature which allows you to do case changing in regex replace.